Bethany LeBlanc, LCSW, PMH-C

 You rent lower-end properties or live with family to save money

-Your household has a limited or inconsistent income
+Your household has a limited or fixed income

 You are uninsured or have a high-deductible health plan